vvlisn/env-to-annotation-policy/README.md

 1. Environment Variable to Annotation Conversion
    - Iterates through containers in a Pod.
    - Identifies the specified `env_key` environment variable.
-   - Parses the environment variable's value (which can be a comma-separated list of paths).
+   - Processes each occurrence of the environment variable.
-   - Adds these paths as annotations to the Pod, using `annotation_base` for the first path and `annotation_ext_format` for subsequent paths.
+   - Adds these values as annotations to the Pod, using `annotation_base` for the first value and `annotation_ext_format` for subsequent values.

 2. Custom Annotations
    - Adds any additional annotations specified in the `additional_annotations` parameter.